by Andrew Foreshew-Cain

 As Jonathan Tallon has argued, in the Gentile world this social structure led to attitudes to sex and sexual freedoms very different from those in our time:

-‘A freeborn man was expected to have intercourse with his wife, his slaves and prostitutes, and as the active partner to demonstrate his virility and masculinity by this irrespective of the gender of the slaves or prostitutes.’
+‘A freeborn man was expected to have intercourse with his wife, his slaves and prostitutes, and as the active partner to demonstrate his virility and masculinity by this irrespective of the sex of the slaves or prostitutes.’

 Following on from this the ancient conception of sexuality was very different indeed from that we have come to accept in the world today.
-In our world if a man sleeps with another man, or a women with another woman, they are gay; if they have sex with someone of the opposite gender then they are straight.
+In our world if a man sleeps with another man, or a women with another woman, they are gay; if they have sex with someone of the opposite sex then they are straight.

-In ancient Rome, sexuality wasn’t defined by who (which gender) you had sex with, but whether you were either the dominant, active partner, or alternatively the submissive, passive one.
+In ancient Rome, sexuality wasn’t defined by who (which sex) you had sex with, but whether you were either the dominant, active partner, or alternatively the submissive, passive one.
 So long as a freeborn man was the dominant partner, little else mattered so long as no-one else’s honour was affected – and slaves and prostitutes had no honour to affect (see Williams, Roman Homosexuality 2010, 3).
 Sexuality was not tied to orientation, but to action – to be the active partner was to be virile and manly.
 To be a passive partner was to be weak and effeminate.